Cluster design: Integrating gardens and functional flexibility

 The decoration of the glass partitions also has a very specific architectural function as a graphic element, which enhances the services the different areas of the hospital provide: particularly the different degrees of enclosure required in different contexts.

-The project involved extensive cooperation with users, involving patients, relatives, and staff.
+The project was developed in extensive collaboration with users, involving input from patients, relatives, and staff to ensure a user-focused outcome.